phbillet/EzStacking/README.md

 * a list of columns `dropped_cols` that should be **suppressed** (simply adding at the departure of the EDA this list to the variable `user_drop_cols`, then it is necessary to **re-launch** from the EDA).

 _Notes:_
-* _[Yellow Brick](https://www.scikit-yb.org) offers different graphs associated to the ranking and the correlation, that's why the option is checked by default._
+* _[Yellow Brick](https://www.scikit-yb.org) offers different graphs associated to the ranking and the correlation and many more informations._
 * _The main steps of data **pre-processing**:_
   1. _not all estimators support **NaN** : they must be corrected using **imputation**_
   2. _data **normalization** and **encoding** of data are also key points for successful learning_